-Analysis of alternatives is an analytical comparison of the operational effectiveness, costs and environmental and social risks of proposed development options.
-This helps to analyze the options critically about its impacts on all physical, social and biological environments.
+Analysis of alternatives is an analytical comparison of the operational effectiveness, costs, and environmental and social risks of proposed development options.
+This helps to analyze the options critically about its impacts on all physical, social, and biological environments.
 The 'no action option' is to be considered among various options available.
 The process will ultimately help to determine which option is comparatively better than the other various options.
-For this project, alternative analysis has been made for three considerations, i.e. strategic, planning and technology consideration.
-Since the project is improvement and up-gradation of the existing road of Package-3 which was affected due to the incessant high-intensity rains during the catastrophic floods of September 2014.
-The high-intensity precipitation has damaged the road, drainage and stabilization issues of the hillside of the project road mainly in Gambhir Mughlian and Barot areas.
+For this project, alternative analysis has been made for three considerations, i.e. strategic, planning, and technology consideration.
+Since the project is improvement and up-gradation of the existing road of Package-1 which was affected due to the incessant high-intensity rains during the catastrophic floods of September 2014.
+The high-intensity precipitation has damaged the road, drainage, and stabilization issues of the hillside of the project road.
 The road is completely passing through the hilly terrain and protection works /stabilization measures and hill road safety aspects have been considered.
-Based on this assessment the present option of improvement and up-gradation is the best applicable solution and socio-economically viable option since does not involve any land acquisition/ displacement/ rehabilitation.
+Based on this assessment the present option of improvement and upgradation is the best applicable solution and socio-economically viable option since does not involve any land acquisition/ displacement/ rehabilitation.

 2.8.
-Stakeholder consultation and participation
+Stakeholder Consultation and Participation

-Stakeholder's view and perception were assessed through informal and formal public consultation meetings.
-The different stakeholder's viz. government officials, local people (both male & female) were contacted and consulted during the study.
+Stakeholder's views and perceptions were assessed through informal and formal public consultation meetings.
+The different stakeholders viz. government officials, local people (both male & female) were contacted and consulted during the study.
 Stakeholders were informed about the subproject components and likely environmental impacts before seeking their views.
 In each consultation, all efforts were made to have adequate participation from women as well.
 Consultations have been carried out for the project in two stages.
-First stage consultation was undertaken during the impact assessment process to identify the concerns of people, which were duly addressed through appropriate mitigation measures.
+The first stage consultation was undertaken during the impact assessment process to identify the concerns of people, which were duly addressed through appropriate mitigation measures.
 Second stage consultation was undertaken as part of the preparation of the EIA report to assess the adequacy and acceptability of the proposed mitigation measures and management plan.
-Public consultations ensured the involvement of the public, experts in the project's pre-planning stage itself and redressal of their concerns and expectations from the subproject.
+Public consultations ensured the involvement of the public, experts in the project's pre-planning stage itself,, and redressal of their concerns and expectations from the subproject.
 The community members, government officials members opined that the proposed subproject would contribute to the social and economic development of the area.
-The proposed project would contribute to increased employment opportunities for the local people during and after subproject implementation.
+The proposed project would contribute to increased emplovment opportunities for the local people during and after implementation.
 The communities welcomed the subproject and all were in favour of the project.
 Issues raised by stakeholders were analysed for practical and scientific basis, and for developing an appropriate mitigation, management and monitoring plan, depending on its importance and practicality.

-Environmental Assessment report for improvement and up-gradation of road package-3 "Gulhati to Shahdra Sharief via Ghambir Gali in District Rajouri" and its executive summary shall be disclosed at JTFRP/PMU website as per provisions of World Bank disclosure policies.
+Environmental Assessment report for Improvement and Up-gradation of Sidra-Surinser Road and Tutain Di Khui to Khada Madana Road of Package-1 Jammu and its executive summary shall be disclosed at JTFRP/PMU website as per provisions of World Bank disclosure policies.